Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As you may suspect, the price of each prep package generally goes up with the level of interaction and instruction provided.
 As such, the On Demand course option is the most affordable and can generally be found for around $450.

-The Live Online course includes scheduled live classes, where you meet regularly with your instructor and fellow students in a virtual classroom for lessons.
-This course runs about $1,000.
+The Live Online course includes scheduled live classes, where you meet regularly with your instructor and other students in a virtual classroom for lessons.
+This course runs for about $1,000.

-Finally, Kaplan’s Tutoring + On Demand course starts around $2,300, but includes between 1o to 40 hours of private one-on-one tutoring.
+Finally, Kaplan’s Tutoring + On Demand course starts around $2,300, and includes between 1o to 40 hours of private one-on-one tutoring.

-Kaplan’s online video lessons and coursework are undeniably top-notch, and a huge factor in why they land on our best GRE prep courses list.
+Moving over to the actual course features, Kaplan’s online video lessons are undeniably top-notch, and a huge factor in why they land on our best GRE prep courses list.

-The 40+ hours of online lessons are carried out through a Kaplan instructor, who appears onscreen and provides some traditional classroom style instruction.
+The 40+ hours of online lessons are carried out with a Kaplan instructor who appears onscreen and provides some traditional classroom-style instruction.

 However, rather than writing on an old whiteboard with their back to you, there is a digital whiteboard behind the instructor that follows along with the lesson and dynamically rolls through text, notes and graphics.